Biden picks Jane Hartley to serve as US ambassador to the UK

 But they also cited her support for Mr Biden from before the 2020 Democratic Iowa caucuses, where he only got the fourth most votes.
 Ms Hartley didn’t give up on the Biden campaign throughout its slump, as some other donors did.

-Ms Hartley has served as the chief executive at economic and political advisory firm, the Observatory Group.
+Ms Hartley has served as the chief executive at the Observatory Group, an economic and political advisory firm.
 She has also worked at the Department of Housing and Urban Development, as well as in the White House during the presidency of Jimmy Carter.

 She’s married to the chief executive of investment bank Evercore, Ralph Schlosstein.